OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/BarnDoorLightFilter.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">size of transition zone from the rounded box to the outside, as a proportion of width (or height, whichever is smaller)</p>
+        <p class="scene-class-attr-comment">size of transition zone from the rounded box to the outside, as a proportion of width (or height, whichever is smaller)</p>

     </p>